AP Computer Science Principles (AP CSP) is unique from other AP courses and exams in a number of ways, which impacts your role as an AP coordinator.

 - The AP Digital Portfolio system opens this month.
 Teachers who complete the AP Course Audit for AP CSP will have access to the AP Digital Portfolio to create online classrooms and enroll their students.

-- May 26, 11:59 p.m.
-ET is the deadline for students to complete all required tasks for final submission of the through-course assessment in the AP Digital Portfolio.
+- April 30, 11:59 p.m.
+ET is the deadline for students to complete all required components of the Create performance task and submit as final in the AP Digital Portfolio.